-A Facing History and Ourselves classroom is a place where explicit rules and implicit norms protect everyone’s right to speak; where differing perspectives can be heard and valued; where members take responsibility for themselves, each other, and the group as a whole; and where each member has a stake and a voice in collective decisions.
-Facing History calls these spaces reflective classroom communities.
-Reflective classroom communities often do not happen by accident; rather, they are deliberatively nurtured by students and teachers who have shared expectations about how classroom members will treat each other.
-One way to help classroom communities establish shared norms is by discussing them openly through a process called “contracting.”
-Sometimes this involves drafting and agreeing to a formal contract of behavior as well.
+Contracting is the process of openly discussing with your students expectations about how classroom members will treat each other.
+It is an effective strategy for making your classroom a reflective community.
+Reflective classroom communities are places where explicit rules and implicit norms protect everyone’s right to speak; where differing perspectives can be heard and valued; where members take responsibility for themselves, each other, and the group as a whole; and where each member has a stake and a voice in collective decisions.
+These type of classroom communities are usually created through deliberate nurturing from students and teachers who have shared expectations about how classroom members will treat each other.
+The instructions below describe how to discuss classroom norms with students and then draft and agree to a formal contract of behavior.

 Students prepare for their study of Schindler's List by creating a contract establishing a thoughtful, respectful, and caring classroom community.